 Indonesia’s capital city was officiated on June 22, 1527.
 It is internationally nicknamed the Big Durian and J-Town.
 Jakarta has a land area of 661 square kilometers, slightly smaller than Singapore, plus 6,997 square kilometers of seawater dotted with 342 small islands.
 It is the largest and busiest city in Indonesia.
 In 2018, more than 18 million vehicles roamed its streets every day, exceeding its 10 million population.

 Administratively, Jakarta consists of five administrative cities: North, South, West, East and Central Jakarta.
 Combined with four neighboring satellite cities, it forms The Greater Jakarta Metropolitan which is known as Jabodetabek (an acronym of Jakarta, Bogor, Depok, Tangerang, Bekasi).

-From Soekarno-Hatta International Airport, Kota Tua can be reached by taxi or Railink Airport Train to Duri Station, followed by a taxi ride for 4 kilometers.
-Optionally, take the Damri Bus from the airport terminal to Mangga Dua Square, followed by a taxi ride for 3.5 kilometers.
+From Soekarno-Hatta International Airport, Blok M can be reached by taxi or Railink Airport Train to Dukuh Atas Station, followed by a taxi ride for 7 kms.
+Optionally, take the Damri Bus from the airport terminal to Blok M.

-Two of the most popular taxi operators in Jakarta are Blue Bird and Express.
+The most popular taxi operator in Jakarta is Blue Bird.
 Uber had ceased its business in Indonesia, but Jakarta still has two major online transportation companies which provide car and motorcycle rides: Gojek and Grab.